CharlieChenyuZhang/chrome-overlay-mvp/backend/README.md

 - `GET /api/agent/stream?runId=...` — SSE stream of logs/status for a run.
 - `POST /api/analysis` — Send DOM + screenshots for GPT-5 analysis; returns suggestions.

+Also available:

+- `POST /api/summarize` — Return a concise summary of the page content.
+- `POST /api/suggest` — Return suggested UI actions for the page.

 #### New: Analysis API (DOM + screenshots)

 POST `/api/analysis`